josh-hernandez-exe/dice-distro/README.md

 of full enumeration.

-**NOTE:** This will only provide an approximation of the results, and the numbers can be slightly different each time (can be reduced with a large iteration count) To get exact values, do not use simulated dice rolls.
+**NOTE:** This will only provide an approximation of the results, and the numbers can be slightly different each time (can be reduced with a large iteration count).
+To get exact values, do not use simulated dice rolls.

 An example of simulating 100000 rolls of ten D30, taking the two largest values and summing them.